★ Detail Your Events

-Once your event is confirmed, it is time to gather all the details you need to execute the event: the event schedule and functions, inventory items needed, catering, and more.
-You'll use that information to create event orders and invoices, and you can track all of your to-do's via tasks and task templates.
+Once your event is confirmed, it is time to gather all the details you need to execute the event: the event schedule and functions, inventory items needed, instructions for staff, and more.
+You'll use this information to create event orders and invoices, and you can track all of your to-do's via tasks and task templates.
 This article will walk you through how all this works in VenueOps, and we'll link to articles with step-by-step instructions for specific items.

 Before you can begin detailing events, you'll need to ensure that the tools you'll be using are set up on your account.
 These include:

 - Inventory and Price Schedules: Your inventory library contains all the goods and services your venue offers to your clients: AV equipment, furniture, food and beverage, labor, etc. Your price schedules list the standard pricing for each of those items.
 Anything you wish to charge a client for will need to be set up in your inventory library.
-We have a master overview article about inventory and price schedules here; please also feel free to contact us if you have any questions or need guidance in getting this set up.
+For an overview, please see Manage Your Inventory and Pricing; please also feel free to contact us if you have any questions or need guidance in getting this set up.

 - Document Templates: During your account setup, we will create event order document templates.
 If your account does not have these templates or if you need your templates updated, please contact us!

 - Task Templates: Task templates are not required to detail an event, but they are a useful tool to help you track all the milestones of event prep and execution.
-For more information about task management, please see this article, and we have a task template gallery here for inspiration.
+For more information about task management, please see Task Management in VenueOps.
+We also have a Task Template Gallery for inspiration.

 You'll be doing the bulk of your work on the detailing tab of the event's details page.